ericr6/iexec_workshop/README.md

 ## Setup your wallet and charge your wallet

 There is nothing to do!
-We realized the job, ask to the instructor where to download all the zip file
+We realized the job, ask to the instructor where to download all the zip file.

-unzip the file in your working directory, you will find all necessary files to interact with the blockchain and the iExec marketplace and check your wallet
+unzip the file in your working directory, you will find all necessary files to interact with the blockchain and the iExec marketplace.

+Check your wallet

 ```
    iexec wallet show